Jason-Whitmore/jpf/docs/Examples.md

 Starting complex LinearModel example.
 Will generate data from a randomized transformation and bias matrix, then train a linear model on it.
 After training, the learned parameters will then be compared to the original data generation matricies to determine if training worked.
-To see if model saving/loading works, the LinearModel will be saved to disk, reloaded, and then compared outputs.
+To see if model saving/loading works, the LinearModel will be saved to disk, reloaded, and then the losses will be compared.
 Generating data...
 Creating LinearModel and training...
 Model trained.
 End loss should be smaller than start loss: